Causes of the French Revolution: Impact of financial ministers

 One of the ministers that Louis turned to in order to resolve the financial crisis was Turgot, financial minister from 1774 to 1776.
 Turgot abolished the regulations surrounding the food supply, which to this point had been strictly controlled by the royal police: they monitored the purity of bread flour, prevented price manipulation via hoarding, and controlled the inflows and outflows of grain to regions facing good and bad harvests.
 This caused rampant speculation and a breakdown of interregional import-export dynamics; famine and dissent (the Flour War) ensued.
 Turgot was forced to restore regulation and repress the riots.
 Though resolved, the failed experiment led to deep distrust of the monarchy, with rumours of their intention to starve the poor both prevalent and widely believed.

-In 1783, Calonne was appointed as Financial minister; Calonne, ahead of his time, advocated increasing public spending to drive up consumption and hence increase the country's GDP and tax revenues.
+In 1783, Calonne was appointed as the Financial minister; Calonne, ahead of his time, advocated increasing public spending to drive up consumption and hence increase the country's GDP and tax revenues.
 However, this policy also failed, and only resulted in higher debt and France facing a primary deficit for the first time.
 The total fiscal deficit reached 140 million in 1787.

 Necker, appointed in 1777–1781 and 1788–1789, used his connections with European banks to facilitate lending in order to fund wars and service the debt, but this proved a temporary measure (as might be expected) and had little long term value.

-Living Standards
+Living standards

 Furthermore, significant resentment was felt by the poorer members of the Third Estate (industrial and rural labourers), largely due to vast increases in the cost of living.
 From 1741 to 1785, there was a 62% increase in real cost of living.
 In 1788 and 1789, there were poor harvests, perhaps triggered by the 1783 Laki eruption in Iceland.
 This caused bread prices to rise in conjunction with falling wages.
-In 1789 itself there was a 25% fall in real wages and an 88% increase in the price of bread.
+In 1789 itself, there was a 25% fall in real wages and an 88% increase in the price of bread.

 These immediate issues increased the resentment of the underlying problem of the inequality of land distribution, in which peasants made up approximately 82-88% of the French population, but only owned 35% of the land.
 They had to pay various dues to their noble landlords, taxes which were often disproportionately high in comparison to their income.
 However, whereas rural peasants could at least sustain themselves with their farms, the poor harvests had a much worse impact on Paris, which played a major role in the rise of the sans-culottes.